📚 500+ celiac-safe recipes + meal plans — the Gluten-Free Cookbook Bundle, just $12 (was $49)

 Tier 2: "Products Not Containing Gluten Ingredients"

 These products do not have wheat, barley, or rye in the recipe.
-However, Frito-Lay explicitly states that they are processed on the exact same manufacturing lines as gluten-heavy products, and the lines are *not* cleaned thoroughly enough to prevent wheat dust from contaminating the bags.
+However, Frito-Lay explicitly states that they are processed on the exact same manufacturing lines as gluten-heavy products.
+Cross-contamination occurs when gluten-free food comes into contact with gluten-containing food or surfaces.
+In this case, the lines are *not* cleaned thoroughly enough to prevent wheat dust from contaminating the bags.

 Where Do Cheetos Fall?